Vacation - Exempt Employees

 Supervisors will be accountable for the day-to-day management and application of this policy and must recognize its potential to result in a fiscal liability for the university.
 Accountability will form part of performance management goals associated with human and financial resource accountabilities.

 The Royal Roads University Vice-President & Chief Financial Officer ensures the appropriate rigor and due diligence in terms of maintaining the policy, including subsequent revisions, and the alignment with the university’s financial sustainability objectives.
+Questions of interpretation of this policy or its procedures shall be referred to the Vice-President and Chief Financial Officer for final decision.

 The Associate Vice-President Human Resources (AVP HR) will ensure that that all university employees are aware of and understand the implications of this policy and related procedures.